LIV Golf Bedminster

-The LIV Golf Bedminster was a professional golf tournament that was held in Bedminster, New Jersey, outside of New York City.
+The LIV Golf New York is a professional golf tournament that was held in Bedminster, New Jersey, outside of New York City.
 The tournament was held in July 2022, at Trump National Golf Club Bedminster and was the third event for LIV Golf, a new golf series led by Greg Norman and funded by the Saudi Arabian Public Investment Fund.

 Format

 The tournament was a 54-hole individual stroke play event, with a team element.
 Four man teams were selected via a draft by their designated team captains, with a set number of their total scores counting for the team on each day.
 Each round commenced with a shotgun start, with the leaders beginning on the first hole for the final round, in order to finish on the eighteenth.